 - all sites conduct the same protocol

-- Each institution maintains a reliance agreement with GSU and provides local oversight
+- Each institution maintains a reliance agreement with GS and provides local oversight

 - Check your FOA – NIH may mandate the IRB.